MaxHalford/maxhalford.github.io/content/blog/unsupervised-text-classification.md

 The BCC found confidence increased in the quarter across both the manufacturing and service sectors although overall it failed to reach the levels at the start of 2004.
 The reduced threat of interest rate increases had contributed to improved confidence, it said.
 The Bank of England raised interest rates five times between November 2003 and August last year.
 But rates have been kept on hold since then amid signs of falling consumer confidence and a slowdown in output.
 "The pressure on costs and margins, the relentless increase in regulations, and the threat of higher taxes remain serious problems," BCC director general David Frost said.
 "While consumer spending is set to decelerate significantly over the next 12-18 months, it is unlikely that investment and exports will rise sufficiently strongly to pick up the slack."
 ```

-The first step take is to clean the text.
+The first step to take is to clean the text.
 I wrote a simple function that does just that.

 ```py
 import string